Christian Actor Fired for Reportedly Refusing to Be in Sex Scenes

 The devotion to his wife was not a new thing for the actor when he took the SCOUNDRELS role.
 Before that he had a one-year run on DESPERATE HOUSEWIVES in 2008.
 McDonough openly proclaimed to the series showrunner that he wouldn’t kiss another woman.
 “I said, ‘I’m sure you know, but I won’t kiss anybody.’
 He was like, ‘But this is DESPERATE HOUSEWIVES!’
 I said, ‘I know.’
 He paused for about five seconds and said, ‘All right, I’m just going to have to write better.’
 And, we had a great time.”

 Unshakeable resolve for standing up for your marriage and Christian beliefs might mean taking a hit professionally, but God rewards those who seek to obey Him.
 McDonough echoes this sentiment, “God gave me this talent of being an actor, and I’m not going to waste it.
 That’s just who I am.
 I love working, and with five kids and a fantastic wife, I want to make sure I’m taking care of everyone.”

 McDonough’s continued, “If you had told me back then that I would be in 100 movies, I would’ve just laughed.
 It’s remarkable all the people I’ve gotten to work with and all the places I’ve gotten to travel to.
 And believe me, I appreciate every second of it.”

 McDonough’s latest work on PROJECT BLUE BOOK aired on the History Channel this past week.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!